|Nutrition Facts (per serving)|

 Cream the butter in a stand mixer or with a handheld electric mixer on medium speed until light and fluffy, about 4 minutes.

 Scrape down the sides of the mixer bowl with a rubber spatula and add the granulated sugar and brown sugar.
-Beat again on medium speed for 5 more minutes.
+Beat again on medium speed until light and fluffy, about 5 more minutes.

 Add the egg, sourdough discard, and vanilla extract and mix on low until just incorporated.